cstohlmann/oea-canvas-module/notebook/readme.md

 This module has two sets of notebooks:
  1. One notebook is used to demonstrate an alternate method of data processing (i.e. ingesting and refining Canvas data) with examples of explorative possbilities.
- 2. The rest of the (2 other) notebooks are necessary to support the main [module pipeline](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Canvas/pipeline) for speeding up the ingestion process of the module tables and pseudonymizing/refining the data.
+ 2. The rest of the (3 other) notebooks are necessary to support the main [module pipeline](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Canvas/pipeline) for pre-processing, speeding up the ingestion process of the module tables and pseudonymizing/refining the data.

 All notebooks depend on the [OEA python class](https://github.com/microsoft/OpenEduAnalytics/blob/main/framework/synapse/notebook/OEA_py.ipynb) which is a part of the [OEA framework](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework), and are automatically imported upon running the ```module_Canvas_v0.2rc1.zip``` setup script.